Secure Data Destruction: Closing the Final Chapter of the Records Lifecycle

 The Best Methods for Secure Data Destruction

-Not all data destruction methods are created equal.
-Tossing documents in the trash or deleting a file from a computer doesn’t mean the information is gone for good.
-To ensure sensitive data is permanently destroyed and unrecoverable, businesses need to take the right approach.
+Not all destruction methods are equal.
+Tossing a document in the trash or dragging a file to the computer’s recycle bin does not mean the information is unrecoverable.
+To ensure sensitive data is permanently destroyed, it is necessary to use a method that addresses the specific medium where the data lives.

 Incineration and Pulverization for Maximum Security